 Extreme fatigue after brain injury is a common but frustrating problem for many TBI survivors.
 Not only can it make everyday activities more challenging to perform, but it can also interfere with rehabilitation outcomes.
 Fortunately, there are effective ways to reduce fatigue after brain injury and improve your quality of life.

-To help you understand why you might be feeling excessively tired after TBI, this article will discuss:
+To help you understand fatigue after TBI, this article will discuss its:

 Causes of Fatigue After Brain Injury